grab/app-sizer/docs/report.md

 ### JSON Structure

-The JSON report is an array of objects, where each object represents a measurement.
 Here's a sample of the JSON structure:

 ```json
 [